Chris Rankin: Career

 Rankin began acting at the age of eleven.
-He attended Shipdham Primary School, Northgate High School, and Dereham Sixth Form College.
-At Northgate High School he appeared in school plays of Bugsy Malone and The Lion, The Witch and The Wardrobe.
-His professional acting career began when he won the role of Percy Weasley in September 2000 and he has since appeared in film, TV and theatre.
-In the Harry Potter series, he is a brother of Harry Potter's best friend, Ron Weasley.

-Rankin is the co-founder of a theatre company, Painted Horse UK.
-He re-appeared in the final two films of the Harry Potter film franchise, Harry Potter and the Deathly Hallows – Part 1 and Part 2, after his character's absence from Harry Potter and the Goblet of Fire and Harry Potter and the Half-Blood Prince, and only a brief non-speaking role in Harry Potter and the Order of the Phoenix.
+At Northgate High School he appeared in school productions of Bugsy Malone and The Lion, the Witch and the Wardrobe.
+His professional acting career began when he got the role of Percy Weasley in Harry Potter in September 2000.
+He re-appeared in Harry Potter and the Deathly Hallows – Part 1 and Part 2, after his character's absence from Harry Potter and the Goblet of Fire and Harry Potter and the Half-Blood Prince, and only a brief non-speaking role in Harry Potter and the Order of the Phoenix.

-Outside of the Harry Potter films, Rankin has also been seen in the TV mini-series The Rotters' Club and Channel 5's Victoria Cross Heroes in which he played Evelyn Wood.
+After starring in the Harry Potter films, Rankin worked in kitchens and in a bar.
 In 2002 he worked as an usher at UCI Cinemas.

-On stage, Chris has played a variety of roles in pantomimes across the country, as well as Edgar Linton in Wuthering Heights, Eilert Loevborg in Hedda Gabler, and Young Syrian in Salomé.
+Rankin co-founded Painted Horse Theatre Company with Jim Rymer in 2004.
+On stage, Rankin has played a variety of roles in pantomimes across the country, as well as Edgar Linton in Wuthering Heights, Eilert Loevborg in Hedda Gabler, and Young Syrian in Salomé.

+Rankin has also been in the TV mini-series The Rotters' Club and Channel 5's Victoria Cross Heroes in which he played Evelyn Wood.
+Rankin also worked as a production coordinator on Atlantis and Downton Abbey.

-In 2009, Rankin starred in and produced a YouTube video titled "LifeHack", directed by Thomas "TomSka" Ridgewell, in which he played a vigilante hacker who accesses people's personal photos to find a missing woman.
-He also appeared as Mycroft Holmes in the Hillywood Show's "Sherlock" parody in 2016.
+In 2009, Rankin starred in and produced a YouTube video titled "LifeHack", directed by TomSka, in which he played a vigilante hacker who accesses people's personal photos to find a missing woman.
+He also appeared as Mycroft Holmes in the Hillywood Show's Sherlock parody in 2016.